-Green Impact is designed as a friendly team-based competition, with a series of actions organised into bronze, silver and gold categories depending on the action’s impact.
+Green Impact is a team-based competition, with a series of actions organised into bronze, silver and gold categories depending on the impact.
 Teams can choose to make an impact in energy and emissions, waste reduction, health and wellbeing or biodiversity.

 No matter how many actions are completed, all teams are recognised and will win points.
 The actions can be completed either on campus or at home, so it doesn’t matter if you are working or studying remotely.

 All Green Impact participants will receive a monthly newsletter with helpful tips on completing actions and information on sustainability-related events to contribute further towards our sustainability targets.

 Entries for the Green Impact program are now closed.